WHITE-HAT786/Spoofing/README.md

 [![Instagram](https://img.shields.io/badge/TELEGRAM-CHANNEL-red?style=for-the-badge&logo=telegram)](https://t.me/white_hat278)

 ## WARNING :
 ***This method is only for educational purpose.
-If you this method for scaming others we are not responsible for it..***
+If you use this method for scaming others we are not responsible for it..***